 Crossing St. Louis Bay on the west, U.S. 90 is a beach highway for 36 miles, passing through Henderson Point, Pass Christian and Long Beach before entering the urban Gulfport and Biloxi beach areas.

 You'll find places to park and simply walk on the beach in areas such as Ocean Springs and Long Beach.
-Since Hurricane Katrina, there are many trees missing, but in a few places, the remains have been carved into animal shapes.
+After Hurricane Katrina, the remains of some of the damaged trees were carved into animal shapes.
 Such is the resiliency and creativity of the folks who live along this route.

 Unless you're in quite a hurry, U.S. 90 is a far more interesting route than its northern parallel partner, Interstate 10.